particle-iot/docs/src/content/datasheets/cellular/e-series-datasheet.md

 The u-blox cellular module talks to the microcontroller over a full-duplex USART interface using a standard set of AT commands.
 The MFF2 embedded SIM chip is directly connected to the u-blox module.

+The MFF2 SMD SIM is not an e-sim and is not reprogrammable to other carriers.
+It's set to the Particle MVNO and cannot be changed.

 ### Buffers